Logo

 At 5pm, the harsh reality of another long, daunting and inconsistent campaign was on the mind of even the biggest optimist.

-Many will have dismissed or simply forgotten that it was only in April that a Peter Odemwingie goal at gifted all 3 points to the Baggies.
+Many will have dismissed or simply forgotten that it was only in April that a Peter Odemwingie goal at Anfield gifted all 3 points to the Baggies.

 Since the Gerard Houllier years it seems that we have found it difficult to get the results that everybody in the footballing world would expect.
 I often find myself wondering if this is complacency, lack of motivation, or just sheer lack of respect for the opposition that is placed in front of us, by both us as supporters and also the players.